A Quick Overview of the Jewelry Business

 The type of customers you need to attract come from all walks of life around the globe and include men, women, and children.

 Jewelry sales depend partly on consumer income.
-Small jewelers can effectively compete with large chains because the price isn’t the main factor determining retail sales.
+Small jewelers can effectively compete with large chains because the price isn’t the main factor in determining retail sales.
 Profitability depends on the volume of sales because sales costs are high and fixed.
 Because gross margins are very high, often 50 percent, mass merchants like Wal-Mart have taken market share by controlling costs and cutting prices.

 Depending on your niche, your jewelry customers can be anyone who loves to wear fine or custom-designed jewelry or trendy design elements such as beads or copper.